missionpinball/mpf-docs/displays/display/adding_dot_look_to_lcd.rst

 5. Other options & positioning your DMD
 ---------------------------------------

-Finally, remember to check the documentation for the :doc:`color_dmd widget </displays/widgets/color_dmd/index>` for a full list of the options you can use to fine-tune how the DMD looks in the window.
+Finally, remember to check the documentation for the :doc:`display widget </displays/widgets/display/index>` and the :doc:`color_dmd effect </displays/widgets/display/effects>` for a full list of the options you can use to fine-tune how the DMD looks in the window.
 For example, you can configure the pixel size, the glow radius, the color of the space between the pixels, gain, tint, etc.